mshumayl/shumayldotcom/posts/contributing-to-oss.md

 tags:
     - 'oss'
 ---
-Contributing to an open-source software may seem intimidating, with all the different standards and requirements between different codebases.
-However, there are a few core components to a great PR.
-Here are a few tips you should keep in mind when contributing to open-source software development.
+Contributing to open-source software projects can be intimidating, with all the different standards and requirements between different codebases.
+However, there are a few core components to a great Pull Request.
+These general guidelines will help you craft a PR that's clear, well-written, and well-organized, increasing the chance that your code will be approved for implementation.

 ## Communicating your intention
 Open-source software development is a collaborative process.
 As such, good communication is imperative to a good contribution.